mholling/nswtopo/README.markdown

     size: 60 x 60

 (Make sure you get your map bounds correct the first time to avoid starting over with the downloads.)

+## Specifying the Location of Google Chrome

+If available, Google Chrome is used in headless mode to measure font sizes and create more consistent labels.
+It's also the preferred way to produce raster outputs of your maps.
+The Chrome application isn't available on the command line, so you'll need to find and specify its location in your configuration file.
+Likewise, if you wish to create a vector PDF output file, the Inkscape path needs to be set:

+    chrome: /Applications/Google Chrome.app/Contents/MacOS/Google Chrome
+    inkscape: /Applications/Inkscape.app/Contents/Resources/bin/inkscape

+(For Windows, the path will point to a `.exe` file in one of the `Program Files` folders.)

 ## Running the Script